zapata-engineering/orquestra-sdk/docs/tutorials/parametrized-workflows.rst

 Parametrized workflow is nothing more than workflow function that accepts parameters.

-As an example of parametrized workflow with 1 task, you can define one as follows:
+Here is an example of a parametrized workflow with one task:

 .. literalinclude:: ../examples/tests/test_parametrized_workflows.py
     :start-after: def parametrized_workflow():